-It is worth emphasizing that inequality reduction has a significant coefficient even controlling for income inequality.
-The first explanation for this result might be that it is not only the level of income inequality that matters, but also the process (the extent of redistribution) may lead to the particular outcome (Frey et al. 2005; Frey and Stutzer 2004).
-As Frey and Stutzer (2005) state "people get utility from living and acting under particular institutions over and above outcomes" (p.
-92.).
+It is worth emphasizing that inequality reduction (redistribution) has a significant coefficient even controlling for income inequality.
+The first explanation for this result might be that it is not only the level of income inequality that matters, but also the process (the extent of redistribution) may lead to the particular outcome (Frey et al. 2004; Frey and Stutzer 2005).13 As Frey and Stutzer (2005) state "people get utility from living and acting under particular institutions over and above outcomes" (p.
+92).
+According to our results not only post-government income inequality influences life satisfaction, but the difference between pre- and post-government inequality (which is measured by our redistribution variable) also matters.
+This variable might reflect the institutions and attitudes of the society.
 In accordance with this, individuals (especially the poor) may feel more protected due to higher level of inequality reduction by taxes and transfers; they may get the sense that the community will help them in hardship, irrespective of the actual inequality.
 It is not necessary to recognize the level of gross income inequality: probably solidarity and helping the poor is common talk in such a society, which may generate these feelings.
 Moreover, envying the rich may be less strong, thus trust among members of the society might be also higher.

-Another possible explanation for the positive coefficient on redistribution is that it is not - or not only- actual but also perceived income inequality is associated with well-being (Oshio and Urakawa 2013).
+Another possible explanation for the positive coefficient on redistribution is that it is not - or not only - actual but also perceived income inequality is associated with well-being (Oshio and Urakawa 2014).
 If perceived inequality is correlated negatively with the extent of inequality reduction, then this relationship is reflected in the coefficient on redistribution.